drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.expand(completed_square)
 ```

-We have a final equation for the constant term:
+This gives a final equation for the constant term:

 $$
     c + 1 / 8 = 1